-Car rental in Lisbon might not be essential if you’re only planning a few days in the central part of the city.
+Car rental in Lisbon might not be essential if you only intend to explore within the city.

 But if you’re here for some time, you may want to explore more of Portugal.
-If you intend to visit, say, the Algarve or the north of Portugal, then having your own vehicle is an advantage.
+If you intend to visit, say, the Algarve or the north of Portugal, then having your own vehicle is the way to go.

 Where can I hire a car at the Lisbon Airport?

-Car hire is easy to arrange at the Lisbon Airport.
-Avis, Europcar, Guerin, Goldcar, Hertz, and Sixt, among others, have a presence in Terminal 1’s arrivals hall, daily from 6am to 1am, including weekends and public holidays.
+Car hire is easy to arrange at Lisbon Airport.
+Avis, Europcar, Guerin, Goldcar, Hertz, and Sixt, among others, have a presence in the arrivals hall of Terminal 1, daily from 6am to 1am, including weekends and public holidays.

 Where can I hire a car in Lisbon city centre?

-You don’t have to rent a car at the Lisbon Airport; there are companies offering city pick-up, which include Avis, Europcar, Guerin, Hertz and Sixt.
+You don’t have to rent a car at Lisbon Airport; there are companies offering city pick-up, which include Avis, Europcar, Guerin, Hertz and Sixt.
 However, you should compare prices between locations, since there may be differences, depending on the company.